sachin-pikle/gvm-java-hello-world/README_Cloud_Shell.md

 # Java Hello World with GraalVM Enterprise in Oracle Cloud Infrastructure Cloud Shell

 This sample shows how you can get started quickly with GraalVM Enterprise Edition in Oracle Cloud Infrastructre (OCI) Cloud Shell.
+This sample uses a simple hello world Java application built GraalVM Enterprise Native Image and JDK.

 ## What is GraalVM?